NOAA-GSL/pygraf/README.md

 # ADB Graphics Creation for UPP Model Output

-> Note: This repository is under heavy development.
-Use at your own risk!

 This repository houses a Python-based implementation of the graphics package that is responsible for generating maps for the RAP/HRRR/FV3/RRFS data.
 It has replaced NCL as the real-time graphics creation package at NOAA GSL for maps and